su2code/su2code.github.io/_docs_v7/Developing-SU2-on-GitHub-(Internal-Developers).md

 Fixes issue 10."
     ```

-4. Push the code to the online version of the branch
+4. Push the code to the remote version of the branch on GitHub

     ```
     git push origin fixquadvol